archlinuxcn/lilac/docs/setup.rst

   the bot's name.
 The error report mails will be sent from this name and have it in the subject.

 email
   the address where lilac sends mails from.
+This should be the same one lilac uses for git commits.

 master
   email address of the admin of this lilac instance.
 In case of any unhandled errors a report will be sent here.
 E.g. ``Admin <lilac-admin@example.net>``.